realeyes-media/ios-vast-client/README.md

 ### VastTracker

-Handels tracking of ad break progress and errors.
-Notifies state updates via delegate calls.
+Handles tracking of ad quartiles.
+Performs tracking for ads/ad breaks.
+Notifies quartile state updates via delegate calls.

 #### Initialization

 Init `VastTracker` with `VastModel` structure but always make sure to use the actual `VastAd` and other information provided via delegate function calls - do not keep the `VastModel` as not all information from the `VastModel` might be valid for playback etc.

-If you initialize `VastTracker` with delegate - `func adBreakStart(vastTracker: VastTracker, totalAds: Int)` will be called immediately.

-#### Progress
+#### Progress and Ad Tracking

 `func updateProgress(time: Double) throws`
 After you initialize `VastTracker` you should call this function with `time = playhead` parameter to start tracking process.
 Playhead should match the playhead value used in intialization of `VastTracker`.
 (If you simply want to play pre-roll ads before your content, initialize `VastTracker` with `playhead = 0` and call `updateProgress(time:)` with `time = 0`)

-`VastTracker` will select linear ad to play and will notify you via delegate call `func adStart(vastTracker: VastTracker, ad: VastAd)`

 You have to call this function periodically during ad playback.

+Your client must track when ads/ad breaks start and end.
+You can pass this information to `Vast Tracker` via the following
+- `func trackAdBreakStart(for adBreak: VMAPAdBreak)`
+- `func trackAdBreakEnd(for adBreak: VMAPAdBreak)`
+- `func trackAdStart(withId id: String) throws`
+- `func trackAdComplete() throws`

+`VastTracker` will track quartile updates while `func updateProgress(time: Double) throws` is being called.

-These delegate function will be called during normal ad playback and you do not have to react to them - they are only informative
+These delegate functions will be called during normal ad playback and you do not have to react to them - they are only informative

 ```swift
 func adFirstQuartile(vastTracker: VastTracker, ad: VastAd)